JiggleWigglesnicker/jellyfin-automation/README.md

 # File and Folder Structure for jellyfin server & *arr Stack

 This guide provides useful links and explanations for setting up the file and folder structure for the jellyfin server & *arr stack.
-The docker-compose file can be used to immediatly setup a jellyfin and *arr stack env.
+The docker-compose file can be used to immediately setup a jellyfin server and *arr stack environment.

 ## Useful Links and Explanations